paulkernfeld/scoped-ops/README.md

 Disadvantages:

+- I can't find a real-world use case for this!
+- Using generics is "viral:" any code that uses this will also need to be generic, which will make looping a lot harder.
 - These reversions could in many cases just be coded by hand
 - Possibly slow compilation
 - The generics are kind of a beast; you'll end up with complex nested types like when using futures or iterators